bcornec/nuage-ospdirector-wiki/Nuage-OSP-Director-10-integration-with-ML2.md

 The OSP Director architecture allows partners to create new templates to expose parameters specific to their modules and then the templates can be passed to the `openstack ovecloud deploy` command during the deployment.
 Additionally, changes to the puppet [manifests](http://git.openstack.org/cgit/openstack/tripleo-heat-templates/tree/puppet) are required to handle the new values in the Hiera database and act on them to deploy the partner software.
 ML2 options will be added to the existing Nuage templates.

-# ML2 and SRIOV
-This feature allows an OpenStack installation to support Single Root I/O Virtualization (SR-IOV)-attached VMs (https://wiki.openstack.org/wiki/SR-IOV-Passthrough-For-Networking) with VSP-managed VMs on the same KVM hypervisor cluster.
-It provides a Nuage ML2 mechanism driver that coexists with the sriovnicswitch mechanism driver.

-Neutron ports attached through SR-IOV are configured by the sriovnicswitch mechanism driver.
-Neutron ports attached to Nuage VSD-managed networks are configured by the Nuage ML2 mechanism driver.

 # Integration of Nuage VSP with OSP Director

 The integration of Nuage VSP with OSP Director involves the following steps: